matthew-1313/PlayPal-FrontEnd/README.md

 For a returning user, the user will select Sign In.
 On this screen the user will need to provide their username and password credentials and click on the Click Here to Proceed button.
 From here, Playpal will navigate the user to the Home page.

 ### Home page
 On the Home page the user will have the ability to navigate across the entire site using the navigation bar.
-Additionaly the user can search for a game title by clicking on the "Click hear to Search for any title" button.
+Additionally the user can search for a game title by clicking on the "Click hear to Search for any title" button.
 Below this is a List of Recommended Games with game title cards showing the following information:

 <ul>
 <li>Game name</li>